megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-service-accounts.md

         toF("kubernetes-service-accounts:///?kubernetesClient=#kubernetesClient&operation=listServiceAccountsByLabels").
         to("mock:result");

-This operation returns a List of Services from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of services from your cluster using a label selector (with key1 and key2, with value value1 and value2)

 ## Component Configurations